m-clark/m-clark.github.io/misc.md

 <span itemscope itemtype ="http://schema.org/WebApplication">
 [<span itemprop="name">Lazerhawk</span>](https://github.com/m-clark/lazerhawk/)
 <span itemprop="description">
 While the name is more or less explanatory, to clarify, this is a package of personal functions that are useful to me.
-Some might be useful to others, especially the tidyverse-oriented ones that provide some nice summary information (see describeAll, num_by, cat_by, sumNA), the palette generating function (create_palette), and clean visualization themes for ggplot and plotly.
+Some might be useful to others, especially the tidyverse-oriented ones that provide some nice summary information (see describ_all, num_by, cat_by, sumNA), the palette generating function (create_palette), and clean visualization themes for ggplot and plotly.
 </span>
 </span>